mohammadreza-taghimomeni/matJalaliDatepicker/README.md

 #### 3.Add Module to Your Project

-Use this line in your app.module.ts and you can use of this datepicker in your app.
+Use this line in your app.module.ts and you can use this date picker in your app.

 ```ts